Every now and then, we are asked by users about the surveillance hard drive for the NVR security camera systems.

 If you have over 4 surveillance cameras, security camera DVR/NVR with a hard drive is better.

-Best & Popular Security Camera Systems with Hard Drive
+Best & Popular Security Camera System with Hard Drive

 For those who are looking for a solid and reliable NVR system with hard drive built-in, Reolink RLK8-410B4 is no doubt a very good security camera system for both home and business.